MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 For developers, the Office Graph insights and rich relationships are exposed through the Microsoft Graph, a single REST API endpoint ([https://graph.microsoft.com](https://graph.microsoft.com)) that exposes multiple APIs from Microsoft cloud services.
 For more information, see [Microsoft Graph](https://graph.microsoft.io/).

-### What is the effect of allowing or not allowing access to the Office Graph?
+### What is the effect of enabling or disabling Delve and related features?
 <a name="BKMK_EffectOfficegraphOnOff"> </a>

- What information users in your organization see in Delve depends on the release program your organization is in, and on whether or not you allow access to the Office Graph.

-#### Standard release program

-If you allow access to the Office Graph, users in your organization will have Delve in the Office 365 app launcher and they can use all the functionality in Delve.
+Delve is powered by the Office Graph.
+If Delve is enabled (default), users in your organization will have Delve in the Office 365 app launcher and they can use all the functionality in Delve.
 Clicking on a person in Delve will open that person's page.
 The person page contains user profile information such as contact information and org chart details, and also documents relating to the person.

-If you don't allow access to the Office Graph, Delve will be removed from the Office 365 app launcher.
+If you choose to disable Delve and related features for your organization, Delve will be removed from the Office 365 app launcher for all users.
 When users visit a person's page, for example by clicking on a person in OneDrive for Business, that person's page will contain only user profile information.
 No documents will be shown.
 Users can still search for other people, but not for documents or boards.

-#### Targeted release program

-If you opt in to the  *Targeted release*  program and allow access to the Office Graph, users in your organization will have earlier access to new Delve functionality.
-For an overview of the differences in what users see in Delve between targeted release and standard release, see [My Office Delve looks different from what you describe](https://support.office.com/article/8fe977a0-cc37-4845-a75d-96994dffca5d) .

-If you don't allow access to the Office Graph, Delve will be removed from the Office 365 app launcher.
-When users visit a person's page in Delve, no documents will be shown.
+If Delve is enabled, users can also see similar features in other apps:
+- The "Suggested" list on the SharePoint start page
+- The "Discover" list in OneDrive, in the Outlook mobile app (if relevant), and on the Microsoft Office Home page
+- Documents on other users' profile cards

+These features are all powered by the Office Graph, and users will no longer see them if you choose to disable Delve and related features.

 ## Additional resources
 <a name="BKMK_DelveAdditionalResources"> </a>